Skip to main content Skip to footer

 • Value-focused prospects: ask about outcomes and implementation success rates, focus on long-term ROI discussions, and prioritize capability over cost.

-When prospects exhibit value-focus signals, leading with ROI and success stories proves more effective than competitive pricing.
-When they show price sensitivity, demonstrating cost-effectiveness and payment flexibility becomes essential.
+When prospects exhibit value-focus signals, leading with ROI case studies is more effective than aggressive pricing.
+Conversely, when they show price sensitivity, demonstrating cost-effectiveness and offering payment flexibility becomes essential to keep the deal moving.

 Type 4: engagement preference data